 - Before handing out journals, give students the following guidelines [feel free to adjust these based on your students' abilities]: - Set a minimum length for letters.
-For example: - Younger students: three sentences and drawings are okay. - Older students: Letters must have the date, a greeting, at least five sentences, and a closing signature. - [Note that it can take two to three months for students to become fluent with the dialogue writing process.] - Let students know that you will not be grading their entries or correcting their spelling or grammar.
-[Teachers often model correct spelling and grammar in their responses to students.] - Clarify that the content of the journal is private -- only you and the student can read the letters, unless permission is given otherwise. - Give each student a journal and let them decorate the front cover.
-If possible, have students leave their journals in a special space at school in order to maintain privacy. - Set aside time during class for students to read your responses and write a reply. - o Younger students: 10 minutes - Older students: 20 minutes
+For example, a minimum of one to three paragraphs.
+[Note that it can take two to three months for students to become fluent with the dialogue writing process.] - Let students know that you will not be grading their entries or correcting their spelling or grammar.
+[Teachers often model correct spelling and grammar in their responses to students.] - Clarify that the content of the journal is private-only you and the student can read the letters, unless permission is given otherwise. - Give each student a journal and let them decorate the journal.
+[Online journals can features images that students upload for the cover.] - If possible, have students leave their journals in a special space at school in order to maintain privacy.
+[They may also have a private file folder online that they share only with their teacher.] - Set aside at least 20 minutes during class for students to read your responses and write a reply.

-RESPONDING TO STUDENT'S LETTERS
+RESPONDING TO STUDENTS' LETTERS

-- Because responding to students' letters can take a lot of time, researchers make the following suggestions: - o Respond to students once a week. - Choose one pre-existing group or create a new one by drawing names from a hat.
-Work with that group for no less than three weeks. - o If you teach multiple classes, choose one class to write to at a time. - Get creative and do what works for you!
-The most important part is responding to students on a regular basis. - Suggestions for responding to content: - o Acknowledge students' topics and encourage them to elaborate on their interests. - Add new, relevant information about the topics so your response is interesting to read; however, be careful not to over-respond. - o Don't overwhelm students with emotions or advice.

-- Use positive reinforcement. - Avoid glib comments like "good idea" or "very interesting."
-This cuts off rather than promotes dialogue. - o Take time to affirm and support each student. - Respond to the content without correcting spelling and usage.
+- Because responding to students' letters can take a lot of time, researchers make the following suggestions: - Respond to students once a week. - Choose one pre-existing group or create a new one by drawing names from a hat.
+Work with that group for no less than three weeks. - If you teach multiple classes, choose one class to write to at a time. - Get creative and do what works for you!
+The most important part is responding to students on a regular basis. - Suggestions for responding to content: - Acknowledge students' topics and encourage them to elaborate on their interests. - Add new, relevant information about the topic at hand so your response is interesting to read; however, be careful not to over-respond. - Don't overwhelm students with emotions or advice. - Use positive reinforcement. - Avoid glib comments like "good idea" or "very interesting."
+This cuts off rather than promotes dialogue. - Take time to affirm and support each student. - Respond to the content without correcting spelling and usage.
 Instead, model correct spelling and usage.